 Success comes from figuring out what your values are and aligning the things you do around those values.

 Having some vague reason to get up or reading that “successful people” and CEO’s do it won’t help you start a morning routine.

-Once you realize that waking up early serves a purpose, you’ll treat it like a means to an end instead of the end itself.
+Once you realize that waking up early serves a purpose, you’ll treat it as a means to an end instead of the end itself.
 Then, you’ll actually stand a chance of making it a successful habit.